You probably know how to set up an ergonomic workstation.

-- Your height – important for height of back rest and maximum height the chair can be raised.
+- Your height – important for the height of backrest and maximum height the chair can be raised.

 - Your weight – can the chair accommodate your weight (found in the description)

-- Room Temperature – the temperature may determine your material of the chair you use.
-If you live in the colder or hotter regions of the world, would you like leather chairs all year long.
-Would a mesh chair be preferred.
+- Room Temperature – the temperature may determine the material of the chair you use.
+If you live in the colder or hotter regions of the world, would you like leather chairs all year long?
+Would a mesh chair be preferred?

 Your desk and chair work in tandem to give you the best sitting posture that eliminates injury.
 If you just grab any chair lying about your home or buy a chair because of its aesthetics you are signing up for injury.